hitesh-c/rssb-audio/README.md

   <h3 align="center">RSSB Audio</h3>

   <p align="center">
     This is an unofficial APP, Made for personal use.
-Official Rssb website https://rssb.org
+Official Rssb website https://rssb.org.
+The App Display Radha Soami Satsang Beas Shabads available on Youtube in audio format.
+This App doesn't collect any user information.
+It's free to use.
+Code will be Open Sourced Soon.
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />